geluso/general-assembly-challenge/README.md

 ### UX Design Decisions

+> EDIT: Oops, I didn't see the "single-page app" requirement until double-checking the requirements at the end of the night when I finished this all (including bonus work).
+The Vanilla Javascript page is split across three HTML pages that all share the same design.
+I hope my implementation still shows enough technical merit and sensible usability that the app follows the spirit of the challenge.
+> (The Angular app is naturally a single-page app.)

 This challenge didn't come with exact specs of how the site should look.
 I made some personal designs about the layout of the site.
 I split the site into three pages: